Your browser version is no longer supported, so you may experience issues while using this site.

 Potential tax benefits*:

 You may be able to claim some investment property expenses as tax deductions.
 These include the interest charged for loans, rental costs like insurance and advertising, and depreciation costs.
-The Australian Tax Office explains when you can make these claims.
+The Australian Taxation Office explains when you can make these claims.

 Rental income: